mozmeao/platform-docs/docs/install.md

 # Installing Bedrock {: #install }

+_This section is written with Bedrock as an example, but applies - with renamed paths - to Springfield, too._

 ## Installation Methods

-There are two primary methods of installing bedrock: Docker and Local.
+There are two primary methods of installing Bedrock and Springfield: Docker and Local.
 Whichever you choose, you'll start by getting the source.

-The codebase lives at <https://github.com/mozilla/bedrock/>
+The codebases live at <https://github.com/mozilla/bedrock/> and <https://github.com/mozmeao/springfield/>

 Only Mozilla staff have write access to that repository; community contributors do not, so should instead make a fork of the repo to work from.
-You will still be able to make pull requests from your fork into `mozilla/bedrock`.
+You will still be able to make pull requests from your fork into `mozilla/bedrock` and `mozmeao/springfield`.

+!!! note
+    The rest of this page talks about installing Bedrock, specifically, but the operations apply the same to Springfield.

 Get the source code: